Testing and learning structured quantum Hamiltonians: Technical results

 \begin{proof}[Proof of \cref{lem:memorylessPaulisampling}] One iteration of \cref{algo:memory-lessPauliSampling} consists of the following: \begin{itemize} \item Pick uniformly at random $i\in [N+1]$ and $j\in [N]$: \item Prepare $U\ket{\phi_{i,j}}$: \item Measure the state in the basis according $\mathcal{B}_i$.
 Suppose we obtain outcome $\ell$. \end{itemize} For every $x\in \{0,1\}^{2n}$, we define the following random variable that takes different values depending on the outcome of the random iteration we just have described:

-Note that given that $|\alpha_x|^2$ takes values within a bounded interval, by the Hoeffding bound, we can estimate the expectation of $M_{x_1},\dots,M_{x_T}$ within error $\eps$ with $O(\log(T)/\eps^2)$ repetitions of the iteration above, which requires 1 query and no quantum memory.
+Note that given that $M_x$ takes values within a bounded interval, by the Hoeffding bound and a union bound, we can estimate the expectation of $M_{x}$ for every $x\in\mathcal S$ within error $\eps$ with probability $\geq 1-\delta$ from $O(\log(|\mathcal S|/\delta)/\eps^2)$ repetitions of the iteration above, which requires 1 query and no quantum memory.
 Thus, it only remains to show that these expectations are closely related to $|\widehat{U}_x|^2$.
 To this end, observe that

 where in the third line we used the definition of $\ell(i,j,x)$ (see \cref{eq:lijx}), in the fourth line we have used \cref{eq:2design}.
-The equation above implies that, so $((N/N+1)\eps)$-estimates of $|\alpha_x|^2$ yield $\eps$-estimates of~$|\widehat{U}_x|^2$. \end{proof}
+The equation above implies that, so $((N/N+1)\eps)$-estimates of $M_x$ yield $\eps$-estimates of~$|\widehat{U}_x|^2$. \end{proof}

-\paragraph{Bonus application: Testing $k$-junta quantum states.} Now, we use Pauli sampling to show that $O(\exp(k)\poly(1/(\eps_2-\eps_1)))$ queries are sufficient to test whether an $n$-qubit unitary is $\eps_2$-far or $\eps_1$-close to $k$-junta.
+\paragraph{Bonus application: Testing $k$-junta quantum unitaries.} Now, we use Pauli sampling to show that $O(\exp(k)\poly(1/(\eps_2-\eps_1)))$ queries are sufficient to test whether an $n$-qubit unitary is $\eps_2$-far or $\eps_1$-close to $k$-junta.
 In addition, using \cref{lem:memorylessPaulisampling} shows that $O(n\exp(k)\poly(1/(\eps_2-\eps_1)))$ queries are sufficient for the same task in the absence of memory.
 To the best of our knowledge, this is the first tolerant $k$-junta tester for unitaries.
 Despite $\tilde O(\sqrt k)$ queries being sufficient for non-tolerant testing~\cite{chen2023testing}, the worse $k$-dependence of our tolerant tester should not come as a surprise, as classical tolerant testing of $k$-junta Boolean functions requires $\Omega(2^{\sqrt k})$ samples, but the non-tolerant tester requires only $O(k)$ samples~\cite{blais2009testing,pallavoor2022approximating}.
 We will make use of the following lemma by Wang \cite{wang2011testing}.

 \begin{lemma}[\cite{wang2011testing}] Let $U$ be an $n$-qubit unitary.
 If $U$ is $\eps_1$-close to $k$-junta in $2$-norm, then there exists $K\subseteq [n]$ of size $k$ such that On the other hand, if $U$ is $\eps_2$-far from $k$-local in 2-norm, then for every $K\subseteq [n]$ of size $k$